 The results regarding “MR technique” have nothing to do with mrtechnique.com.
 So, using the link operator in Google will allow you to find some competitor backlinks, there’s a better search query than this.
 I knew that if refined my search query by using site:websiteaddress.com on Google, I would get all of a website’s pages that are allowed to be indexed by Google.

 Then it hit me!
 I remembered all the way back to my teenage years when I used DOS.
 I remembered using the wildcard (*) operator when I wanted to find all the files in a directory.
 If using site: showed all of a website’s pages indexed by Google and the * operator showed everything, I figured if I could use the following query to find all of a competitor’s backlinks that were indexed on Google:

-When I did this for some of my competitors, I was able to find a lot of websites where I could get some relevant backlinks (e.g. relevant directories, blogs, local listing websites.
-See below for the results this query produced for my website:
+When I used this query on our competitors, I was able to find a lot of websites where I could get some relevant backlinks (e.g. directories, blogs, review websites.
+See below for the results this search query produced for mrtechnique.com:

 This query refined the results even more (around 14,000).
 When I first wrote this blog post, this was as far as I got, but I learned that I could refine this search query even more.
 I learned that if you want to exclude all pages from a certain website, you can use -site:websiteaddress.com to do this.
 So, by combining this exclusion part to the search query to the query above, I came up with this query to find competitor backlinks:

 site:* competitorwebsite.com -site:competitorwebsite.com

 See the below screenshot to see the results that this search query produced for mrtechnique.com:

 Most of the results in this screenshot are places where you can get a backlink, but not all of the search results in the screenshot above are websites with backlinks to mrtechnique.com.
 The search query only produces mentions of mrtechnique.com.